sunfounder/ai-lab-kit/docs/source/quick_start/assemble_power_hat.rst

 .. note::

   The battery may arrive with low charge because Amazon requires it to be below 30% before air shipment.
 You **MUST** fully charge it before use to prevent over-discharge and damage.
-  Plug the USB-C to Fusion HAT, and the battery will be charged automatically.
+  Plug the USB-C to Fusion HAT+, and the battery will be charged automatically.
 You don't need to connect the power supply to the Raspberry Pi.

 * We recommend using a **5V 3A power supply**, such as the official Raspberry Pi 15W adapter.
 * You can also use a **USB-C PD (Power Delivery)** charger or a **QC 2.0 fast charger**.